aiidateam/aiida-core/docs/source/querying/querybuilder/usage.rst

         )
     print list(qb.all())

-Got it?
 This was the query for a single node in the database.
 Let's make it more complicated by querying relationships in graph-like database.
 You are familiar with the :ref:`sec.quantumespresso` tutorial?
 Great, because this will be our usecase here.